psu-hcr/lus-rosscripts/README.md

     $ roslaunch bendJ2J6

-## Run a simple example compensating for gravity with a torque on Joint 4 when it is held at 90def
+## Run a simple example using a low torque to move Joint 4 from 90def to 0deg (slowly increase the constant torque value until error results